tegorman13/Dissertation/Manuscript/output/Dissertation_gfm.md

 Figure 24: The Associative Learning Model (ALM).
-The diagram illustrates the basic structure of the ALM model as used in the present work.
+The diagram illustrates the basic structure of the ALM model used in the present work.
 Input nodes are activated as a function of their similarity to the lower-boundary of the target band.
 The generalization parameter, $c$, determines the degree to which nearby input nodes are activated.
-The output nodes are activated as a function of the weighted sum of the input nodes - weights are updated via the delta rule.
+The output nodes are activated as a function of the weighted sum of the input nodes.
+During training, when feedback is provided, network weights connecting the input layer to the output layer are updated via the delta rule.

 </div>